cda-tum/mqt-ddsim/README.md

 * GHZ / Entanglement
 * Grover's search (see `--help` for different call options)

-For details on the available methods we refer to [iic.jku.at/eda/research/quantum_simulation](http://iic.jku.at/eda/research/quantum_simulation).
+For details on the available methods we refer to [iic.jku.at/eda/research/quantum_simulation](https://iic.jku.at/eda/research/quantum_simulation).

 It can either be used as a **standalone executable** with command-line interface, or as a **library** for the incorporation in other projects.
 - The standalone executable is launched in the following way, showing available options:
     ```commandline
     $ ./ddsim_simple --help
-    DDSIM by http://iic.jku.at/eda/ -- Allowed options:
+    JKQ DDSIM by http://iic.jku.at/eda/ -- Allowed options:
       -h [ --help ]                         produce help message
       --seed arg (=0)                       seed for random number generator (default zero is directly used as seed!)
+      --shots arg (=0)                      number of measurements on the final quantum state
+      --display_vector                      display the state vector
+      --ps                                  print simulation stats (applied gates, sim. time, and maximal size of the DD)
+      --benchmark                           print simulation stats in a single CSV style line (overrides --ps and suppresses most other output)
       --simulate_file arg                   simulate a quantum circuit given by file (detection by the file extension)
       --simulate_qft arg                    simulate Quantum Fourier Transform for given number of qubits
+      --simulate_ghz arg                    simulate state preparation of GHZ state for given number of qubits
       --simulate_grover arg                 simulate Grover's search for given number of qubits with random oracle
       --simulate_grover_emulated arg        simulate Grover's search for given number of qubits with random oracle and emulation
       --simulate_grover_oracle_emulated arg simulate Grover's search for given number of qubits with given oracle and emulation
-      --simulate_ghz arg                    simulate state preparation of GHZ state for given number of qubits
-      --shots arg (=0)                      number of measurements on the final quantum state
-      --display_vector                      display the state vector
-      --ps                                  print simulation stats (applied gates, sim. time, and maximal size of the DD)
-      --benchmark                           print simulation stats in a single CSV style line (overrides --ps and suppresses most other output)
     ```

 - The library can be used by including, for example, the```QFRSimulator.hpp``` header file and